 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Company's business model for managing them.
 With the exception of trade receivables that do not contain a significant financing component or for which the Company has applied the practical expedient, the Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the Company has applied the practical expedient as the practical expedient at the transaction price determined under IFRS 15.
-See note 3.1.
+Trade receivables that do not contain a significant financing asset at measured at the transaction price determined under IFRS 15.
+See note 3.8.